Covid testing rules for people without symptoms have been relaxed to help shorten self-isolation periods and free up PCR tests.

-Asymptomatic people in England no longer have to get a follow-up PCR test after testing positive on a lateral flow
+The UK Health Security Agency (UKHSA) has confirmed that asymptomatic people in England are no longer required to get a confirmatory PCR test if they test positive on a lateral flow.

 The rule change will free up PCR tests to people who do have symptoms, while allowing those who are asymptomatic to return to work faster.